Tianxiang-C/SCI-Cream/content/authors/wang-qingyang/_index.md

   #  - course: PhD in Quantitative Methods in Educational Psychology
   #    institution: Baylor University
   #    year: 2027 (anticipated)
-     - course: BSc in Applied Psychology
+     - course: BMGT in Marketing and Communication
        institution: The Chinese University of Hong Kong, Shenzhen
        year: 2023 (anticipated)
   #  - course: BEcon in Economics